-5. Tanglewood Picnic (and a Concert!) in the Berkshires
+5. Tanglewood Music Festival in the Berkshires

-Our family’s summer is not complete without a picnic at Tanglewood Music Center in Lenox (Massachusetts Berkshires).
+Our family’s summer is not complete without attending a concert at Tanglewood Music Center in Lenox (Massachusetts Berkshires).
 Tanglewood is summer home of Boston Symphony and Boston Pops Orchestras, as well as numerous guest performers of various musical genres.
 Read our post about Tanglewood for families here highlighting special family experiences throughout the summer.
 Tanglewood is approximately a 2-hour drive of Boston, so day trips are possible.
 Lawn tickets start at $10 (free for kids under 17).
-HERE is a link to a full summer 2016 program.
+HERE is a link to a full summer 2018 program.

 6. Free Summer Dance Performances at Jacobs Pillow (Becket, MA)

 If you are planning your visit to the Berkshires for longer than a day, be sure to visit Jacobs Pillow – national historical landmark and a site of America’s longest-running international dance festival.
-The festival not only brings world’s leading dance companies to the Berkshires every summer, but offers free family-friendly outdoor performances via its Inside/Out Series on Wednesdays-Saturdays during the Festival.
+The festival not only brings world’s leading dance companies to the Berkshires every summer, but offers free outdoor performances via its Inside/Out Series on Wednesdays-Saturdays during the Festival.
 Be sure to check out the grounds tours and pre-show talks.

 7. Family Beach Concerts at Easton Beach, Newport, RI

 There is nothing wrong with spending your summer at the beach, but it is even more fun when you could enjoy a family concert at the end of your day in the sun.
-One of my favorite beaches within a driving distance from Boston, Newport‘s Easton Beach offers Family Night Concert Series on Tuesdays at 6 and Thursday night Children’s. programming.
+One of my favorite beaches within a driving distance from Boston, Newport‘s Easton Beach offers Family Night Concert Series on Tuesdays at 6 and Thursday night Children’s programming.
 Check out this summer’s schedule HERE.
 (Free carousel rides are a big draw during these special family programs.)